I Feel Broken: Seven Ways To Cope After A Separation

 7. Consider therapy

-If you're having a hard time after your separation, you're not alone.
-Figuring out how to move forward and cope with the pain of a relationship ending can be very difficult.
+Figuring out how to move forward and cope with the pain of a separation and divorce can be difficult.
 In addition to your family and friends, professional help is available, and it can give you further support and guidance in coping with your emotions, processing the separation, and figuring out how to move forward with your life.
 In fact, research has shown online interventions to be effective in “reducing adverse mental health related effects of divorce.”

 If you are feeling hurt and “broken” after your separation, the thought of seeking help in person may feel daunting.
 With online therapy, you can meet with your therapist wherever you have internet—so you don’t even have to leave the house if you don’t want to.